 On a summer’s day, few places make a better escape than Lanesboro and its river.

 On our first day, Livi and I rented a canoe.
 Putting in at the Moen’s Bridge access on the North Branch of the Root, we glided past solid limestone bluffs, bouncing through riffles and rapids every mile or so.

 Cliff swallows and warblers made swooping arcs around us, and a great blue heron became our scout, accompanying us for miles by flapping ahead, waiting until we caught up and finally passing us off to a smaller heron.

 We paddled around the ruins of an old dam, then approached an especially tall bluff, where we saw the high-ropes course of Eagle Bluff Environmental Learning Center poking out of the treetops.

-An abandoned 1915 power plant clung to the base of the bluff, a ladder reaching from the river into an empty concrete doorway, and on the other bank we saw a bald eagle sitting in the lowest branch of a tree, its haughty pale-yellow eyes gazing in every direction except at us.
+An abandoned 1915 power plant clung to the base of the bluff, a ladder reaching from the river into an empty concrete doorway.
+On the other bank, we saw a bald eagle sitting in the lowest branch of a tree, its haughty pale-yellow eyes gazing in every direction except at us.

 In another four miles we were at Whalan, trying to avoid the industrial-strength mud at the takeout.